Coronavirus: Is the NHS ready for the surge in cases?

 Legislation has been passed reducing the regulatory hurdles they need to go through to return to work.

-More than 18,700 student nurses and 5,500 final year medics will also join the NHS workforce.
+About 20,000 former staff in the UK have come forward, while more than 18,700 student nurses and 5,500 final year medics will also join the NHS workforce.

 NHS England medical director Stephen Powis says there have been "outbreaks of altruism" and he feels "bowled over" by the responses from retired staff and the public.